PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-22 10:54:45
+Last updated: 2024-04-22 10:55:20
-Random Quote: I like firsts.
-Good or bad, they're always memorable. - Ahsoka Tano
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre